ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 - Environment Variable: `SLS_REGISTRATION_KEY`
 - Default: None

-### bootstrap.license_file
+### bootstrap.license_file [Deprecated in SLS 3.7.0]
 Defines the License File to be used to bootstrap SLS.
 Don't set if you wish to setup entitlement later on.
 Note: this variable used to be called bootstrap.entitlement_file and defaulted to `{{mas_config_dir}}/entitlement.lic`, this is no longer the case and `SLS_LICENSE_FILE` has to be set in order to bootstrap.
+This is now deprecated in SLS 3.7.0.
+Use this only for older versions of SLS.

 - Optional
 - Environment Variable: `SLS_LICENSE_FILE`
+- Default: None

+### bootstrap.entitlement_file [SLS 3.7.0 and higher]
+Defines the License File to be used to bootstrap SLS.
+Don't set if you wish to setup entitlement later on.
+Note: use this variable with SLS version 3.7.0 and higher.
+Do not set `bootstrap.license_id` as this will be extracted automatically from the license file.

+- Optional
+- Environment Variable: `SLS_ENTITLEMENT_FILE`
 - Default: None

 Role Variables - SLSCfg
 -------------------------------------------------------------------------------